 What is NSW Fair Trading?

-NSW Fair Trading regulates the rights of all consumers and aims to achieve fair and ethical practice in the marketplace.
-Fair Trading requires a number of business, trade and building activities to have a licence, permit or certificate, and aims to maintain acceptable standards of conduct through enforcing compliance checks.
+NSW Fair Trading is a Government Department.
+It regulates the rights of all consumers and aims to achieve fair and ethical practice in the marketplace.
+Fair Trading requires a number of business, trade and building activities to have a licence, permit or certificate.
+It also aims to maintain acceptable standards of conduct through enforcing compliance checks.

 Fair Trading will often try to deal with breaches by way of a caution or a penalty notice.
 However, if the breach is considered serious or if you have a history of breaching then they may begin a prosecution in court.
 The paramount consideration of Fair Trading is whether they have sufficient evidence against you and whether they consider the prosecution to be in the general public interest.